havenwood/xpool/README.md

 __DESCRIPTION__

-Provides a UNIX Process Pool that can be used to schedule work.
-The pool can be dynamically resized at runtime as needs be, and if all subprocesses become busy there is a queue that will be picked up as soon as a subprocess becomes available.
+Provides a UNIX(X) Process Pool that can be used to schedule work.
+The size of the pool is up to you, and the pool can be dynamically resized at runtime if needs be.
+If all subprocesses in the pool become busy there is a queue that will be picked up as soon as a subprocess becomes available.
+Almost all other features are touched on in the examples below.

 __EXAMPLES__